Some historical Photos

 1905 During the ‘Kinsey Evictions’ The Rev Robert H Gilbert feeds hundreds of miners and their families.

 Lady Chapel was restored for worship as a memorial to the men of the parish who died in World War I. It was rededicated by Archbishop Lang of York.
 There are 173 names on the memorial.
-More information can be found here.
+More information can be found here and here.

 1928 Hemsworth together with deaneries of Hemsworth and Pontefract join the diocese of Wakefield.